-- 6.130 A student may submit a late exceptional circumstances claim (defined as a claim which is submitted after the standard deadline specified in Regulation 6.118 above) for the attention of the Anglia Ruskin Exceptional Circumstances Panel. - 6.131 In addition to the detail of the exceptional circumstances claim and the supporting evidence (in accordance with Regulation 6.123 above), a student is also required to provide an explanation for the late submission of the exceptional circumstances claim, supported by appropriate documentary evidence.
-The explanation is required to cover the entire period of time that has elapsed between the submission of the late exceptional circumstances claim and the published (or extended) submission deadline date of assessed work and/or the date on which an examination was held. - 6.132 Late exceptional circumstances claims are considered by the Anglia Ruskin Exceptional Circumstances Panel. - 6.133 The Panel first determines if the student has provided a valid reason for why the claim was submitted late.
+- 6.130 In addition to the detail of the exceptional circumstances claim and the supporting evidence (in accordance with Regulation 6.122 above), a student is also required to provide an explanation for the late submission of the exceptional circumstances claim, supported by appropriate documentary evidence.
+The explanation is required to cover the entire period of time that has elapsed between the submission of the late exceptional circumstances claim and the published (or extended) submission deadline date of assessed work and/or the date on which an examination was held. - 6.131 Late exceptional circumstances claims are considered by the ARU Exceptional Circumstances Panel. - 6.132 The Panel first determines if the student has provided a valid reason for why the claim was submitted late.
 Poor awareness of ARU's Academic Regulations, or a student choosing not to submit an exceptional circumstances claim by the standard deadline in order to wait for the publication of results, are not acceptable or valid reasons for the submission of a late claim.
-This is not an exhaustive list. - 6.134 If the Panel believes that no valid reason (supported by documentary evidence) has been provided to explain the late submission of a claim, it is rejected. - 6.135 If the Panel is satisfied that a valid reason for the late submission of the claim has been provided (and supported by documentary evidence), the Panel considers the detail of the exceptional circumstances claim itself, applying the criteria in Regulation 6.123 above. - 6.136 The consequences of the approval of a late exceptional circumstances claim are the same as for a claim submitted and considered in accordance with the standard deadline, as
+This is not an exhaustive list63. - 6.133 If the Panel believes that no valid reason (supported by documentary evidence) has been provided to explain the late submission of a claim, it is rejected64. - 6.134 If the Panel is satisfied that a valid reason for the late submission of the claim has been provided (and supported by documentary evidence), the Panel considers the detail of the exceptional circumstances claim itself, applying the criteria in Regulation 6.122 above. - 6.135 The consequences of the approval of a late exceptional circumstances claim are the same as for a claim submitted and considered in accordance with the standard deadline, as detailed in Regulation 6.127 above.
+It should be noted that the timing of any (re)assessment that is permitted as a consequence of a successful late exceptional circumstances claim may be different to the timing allocated to students who submitted a exceptional circumstances claim at the appropriate juncture (eg: a late exceptional circumstances claim pertaining to Trimester 2 is likely to mean that the further

-&lt;sup>65 In accordance with Regulation 6.118, waiting for the availability of documentary evidence in support of a claim which cannot be provided by the submission deadline is not an acceptable reason for the late submission of an exceptional circumstances claim.
+63 In accordance with Regulation 6.117, waiting for the availability of documentary evidence in support of a claim which cannot be provided by the submission deadline is not an acceptable reason for the late submission of an exceptional circumstances claim.
 Such claims are required to be submitted within the appropriate deadline without the documentary evidence.
-In such circumstances the evidence must be submitted within a further ten working days detailed in Regulation 6.128 above.
-It should be noted that the timing of any (re)assessment that is permitted as a consequence of a successful late exceptional circumstances claim may be different to the timing allocated to students who submitted a exceptional circumstances claim at the appropriate juncture (eg: a late exceptional circumstances claim pertaining to Trimester 2 is likely to mean that the further (re)assessment that a successful exceptional circumstances claim pertains to corcumstances claim permits will not occur during the standard Trimester 2 (re)assessment period in Trimester 3).
+In such circumstances the evidence must be submitted within a further ten working days

-&lt;sup>66 It is acknowledged that, on occasion, the complexity of an exceptional circumstances claim means that the nature of the exceptional circumstances cited by the student can themselves provide an explanation for the lateness of the claim and the Panel reserves its right to use its discretion to consider all late claims in this context.
+64 It is acknowledged that, on occasion, the complexity of an exceptional circumstances claim means that the nature of the exceptional circumstances cited by the student can themselves provide an explanation for the lateness of the claim and the Panel reserves its right to use its discretion to consider all late claims in this context.